The Orlando Tree Tour is a self-guided journey to several City of Orlando parks.

 You can see all of these trees from the air conditioned comfort of your car in about one hour.

-The tour begins at No. 1 on the map, and you can drive from site to site.
-The only location that requires an admission fee is No. 6, Harry P. Leu Gardens.
+The tour begins at No. 1 on the map.
+You can drive or walk from site to site and the only location that requires an admission fee is No. 6, Harry P. Leu Gardens.

 1. Mayor Carl T. Langford Park, 1808 E. Central Boulevard.
 This park is very close to downtown Orlando and is loaded with many live oaks, laurel oaks and swamp chestnuts.